-- (1) Only Foundation year students can apply for interdepartmental transfers. - (2) A minimum GPA of 2.70 at the end of the Spring Semester. - (3) Passing grade in all Foundation Year courses of the 1st semester (studio and theory).
+- 1) Only Foundation year students can apply for interdepartmental transfers. - 2) A minimum GPA of 2.70 at the end of the Spring Semester. - 3) Passing grade in all Foundation Year courses of the 1st semester (studio and theory).

-'The Bridge' course offered in the Fall Semester is a mandatory non-credited pass/fail course in the Foundation Year and introduces students to their respective programmes.
-In order to apply for a transfer, a student must have attended the first four classes of The Bridge.
+'The Bridge' course offered in the Fall Semester is a 3 credit hour mandatory course in the Foundation Year and introduces students to their respective programmes.
+In order to apply for a transfer, a student must have attended the first four classes of The Bridge during the first two weeks.
 For further details, refer to the "Interdepartmental Student Transfer Policy" available at the Academic Office.